 - The victim is experiencing severe pain that lasts more than two hours after first aid treatment

 - The road rash continues to produce fluid, which is indicative of the presence of infection

 - The road rash smells bad, has redness around it, or feels warm to the touch

 - The victim experiences symptoms of shock such as paleness, confusion, nausea, and vomiting

 While at the emergency room or hospital for motorcycle road rash treatment and care, you might be asked to give a blood or urine sample to test for potential infections.
-You might also be asked to provide a stool sample, so you should always be prepared for this possibility.

 Following a motorbike accident, occupational therapy can help you regain movement and sensation in your injured arm or leg.

 According to the Insurance Institute for Highway Safety, wearing proper gear when driving a motorcycle is the most effective way to prevent skin injuries during an accident.Motorcycle riders should also focus on the following: